The Everest Base Camp Trek takes those willing to do it through some of the most gorgeous terrain in the world.

 What was even better was that we could now enjoy those amazing views.
 The fatigue, headaches, and general feeling of being unwell were gone.
 Look at this place!

 It took us eight days to trek from Lukla to Gorak Shep.
-It would take us four days to trek from Gorak Shep to Lukla.
+It would take us three days to trek from Gorak Shep to Lukla.
 All of our hard work to get here had paid off.
 Now we could enjoy these views during the way back down.
 Plus, the weather was cooperating a little more, giving us crystal clear skies almost everyday.

 It’s hard to believe we were really here…